Budget 2020: Jobs, measures to cope with COVID-19 impact dominate Day 1 of debate

 SMALLER COMPANIES NEED HELP NOW

-Mr Gan Tian Poh was one of the many MPs that asked if the Jobs Support Scheme could be dished out before the start date of end-July.
+Mr Gan Thiam Poh was one of the many MPs that asked if the Jobs Support Scheme could be dished out before the start date of end-July.

 Mr Gan said that many smaller companies are already struggling to stay afloat - making them wait for another five months will force some of them to cease operating.